vibueno/wbs_group2_twitter/README.md

 ## Description

-This repository contains the back-end part of a Twitter clone application, created for a crossover assignment between two groups of two different bactches at [WBS Coding School](https://www.wbscodingschool.com).
+This repository contains the back-end part of a Twitter clone application, created for a crossover assignment between two groups of two different batches at [WBS Coding School](https://www.wbscodingschool.com).

 ## Live